 - The appointment of Mr. Martin Walter as the CEO of the Company in December 2010.
 He is the former Executive Vice President of Aquiline Resources Inc. ("Aquiline") and co-founder and former Director of Crown Point Ventures Ltd. On May 11, 2011, Mr. Walter assumed the expanded role of President and CEO of Treasury Metals, following the resignation by Dr. Scott Jobin-Bevans as President and as a Director of the Board.
 Mr. Walter was also elected to the Board of Directors of the Company. - The appointment of Mr. Norman Bush as Vice President Goliath Gold Project.
 Mr. Bush will oversee the project development team with short-term priorities focused on permitting, engineering activities, safety and environmental management systems with the goal of moving the project through the feasibility stage.
 Mr. Bush is a former Vice President at Domtar LLC and Weyerhaeuser, and General Manager at MacMillan Bloedel Ltd. An engineer with more than 25 years in executive positions across North America, he has extensive government and public affairs experience.
 He has led teams that completed major capital projects including extensive upgrades and additions to Domtar's world-class pulp mill located in Dryden.
-Mr. Bush is based out of the exploration office in Dryden and joins an expanding team of engineers and environmental staff. - Mr. John Chulick, the former Vice President of Exploration at Aquiline, was appointed to oversee the exploration team.
-Mr. Chulick is an experienced mining exploration geologist with more than 25 years of experience, primarily with precious metal companies including senior level roles with Aquiline and Meridian Gold Inc. ("Meridian").
-His previous management experience includes directing surface and underground exploration at Meridian's EI Penon mine in northern Chile and he was directly responsible for building Aquiline's Navidad project into one of the world's largest silver deposits.
-Mr. Chulick is a registered geologist in the State of California, U.S. Mr. Chulick took on a number of the responsibilities previously performed by Andrew Cheatle, the former Vice President of Exploration, who resigned in November 2011 to assume a President and CEO position within a junior mining company. - Mr. Greg Ferron, as Vice President of Corporate Development, joined from the Toronto Stock Exchange where he was the Head of Global Mining, Business Development and a Senior Listings Manager of the TSX. - Mr. Dennis Gibson, B.Comm, CGA, as Chief Financial Officer of the Company since July 1, 2010.
+Mr. Bush is based out of the exploration office in Dryden. - Mr. Greg Ferron, as Vice President of Corporate Development, joined from the Toronto Stock Exchange where he was the Head of Global Mining, Business Development and a Senior Listings Manager of the TSX. - Mr. Dennis Gibson, B.Comm, CGA, as Chief Financial Officer of the Company since July 1, 2010.
 He has also been the Chief Financial Officer of Laramide Resources Ltd. since 2006.
-Mr. Gibson is the former Chief Financial Officer of Aquiline Resources Inc. (2006-2009), and previously was the Vice President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc., a TSX-V company.
+Mr. Gibson is the former Chief Financial Officer of Aquiline Resources Inc. (2006-2009), and previously was the Vice President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc., a TSX-V company. - Most recently, in Feburary this year, Flora Wood was appointed to the Company's Board of Directors.
+Ms. Wood has more than 15 years' capital markets and investor relations experience.